About the book

 cones and root beer floats as long as she can remember!
 She’s pleased to

 have poems in eight previous OMP collections.
-Her short stories are published
+Her short stories are

-in WNC Woman, moonShine review and
+published in WNC Woman, moonShine

+Places in 2011.
 The Watsons migrated from the coast of MA

 to Flat Rock in 1995 and never regret our decision to live 3000 feet above